 Pamela has also explained the negative impact these medications have had on Rich’s life.
 Pamela told her Fox local news channel that “you take one medicine for seizures, then you take another because the seizure medication can cause depression, then you have to take another because of the side effects from that.”

-The seizures Rich Murphy experiences are erratic and frequently happen repeatedly.
+The seizures Rich Murphy experiences are erratic and frequently happen.
 They’re triggered by a number of different circumstances including unforeseen situations or unexpected noises.
 Sometimes, the incapacitating seizures Murphy experiences are triggered by nothing at all.

 Before the accident, Rich Murphy’s wife did not support medical marijuana.
 To her, marijuana was a recreational drug, and she believed it held no real benefit.
 Things began to change when Rich’s neurologist, Dr. Lisa Avery, proposed the idea of medical cannabis.
-When Pamela learned more about CBD and its positive medical effects for people like her husband, she realized it could be something that would dramatically improve his life.
+When Pamela learned more, she realized it could be something that could dramatically improve his life.

 Will Medical Marijuana Laws Begin to Change in Florida?